davidmcnamee/rope-vscode-ext/README.md

 1. Select the symbol that you want to refactor
 2. Hit Cmd+Shift+P to open the command palette
-3. Search "Refactor" to see the available Rope refactoring operations
+3. Search for "Rope Refactor:" to see the available refactoring operations

 ## Extension Settings